AtomicSmash/DuelBox/README.md

-# DuelBox Firware and Phonegap App
+# DuelBox Firmware and Phonegap App

 This project is currently in development